dashewy/linear/README.md

 # Applications of Linear Algerbra
-## These are a few scripts that I wrote alongside homework problens to assist with longer calculations
+## These are a few scripts that I wrote alongside an homework problems to assist with longer calculations